Harshbphc/Vision-Transformers/README.md

 Test set - loss: 1.9615 - accuracy: 0.5401 - top-5-accuracy: 0.8062

+This is a normal experiment with adam optimizer

 ## Experiment 2

 Running it with Adam optimizer, beta1=0.9, beta2 = 0.999 and Adam optimizer, learning rate = 0.02, weight_decay = 0.1, batch size = 256